Graduate Admissions Information

 Some departments require a bound copy of students' theses.
 In this case an approved copy of the thesis must be presented to the Graduate Studies office within ten (10) working days of the oral examination or by the end of the term, whichever comes first.
 Students will pay a per copy binding fee.

 Note: The university has policies and procedures in place to ensure that individuals conducting research, including graduate students, comply with applicable federal and state regulations governing the use of human subjects, the care and use of animals, significant financial interest disclosure, scientific misconduct, intellectual property and copyrights.
 If the student’s research is affected by any of the above, he or she may be required to obtain university approval prior to initiating the research.
 Further information and application materials are available from the Office of Grant and Research Development, 210 Showalter Hall.
-Also see the Regulations for Research section of this catalog.
+(See Regulations for Research.)

 Y grades for Thesis, Research report and other courses requiring more than a single term to complete